markofsuccess/interactive-front-end-mile-stone-project/README.md

 * Brave Version 0.61.52 Chromium: 73.0.3683.86
 * Safari Version 12.1.2 (14607.3.9)
 * The site was tested on multiple devices using Google chrome developer tools to see the responsivness for different media devices.
 The devices that were tested were: Samsung S5, iPhone X, iPhone 5/6/7/8, iPhone 6/7/8 Plus, iPad and iPad Pro.
-* JavaScript code was tested manually by using the searchbar in the map to see if results were returning as should.
+* JavaScript code was tested manually by using the google map searchbar to see if results were returning as should.
 Test were successful.
 Google chrome developer tools console was tested to see any error in JavaScript code, and console.log() for different functions from the code was tested.

-### User Stories

-* The 3 Top destinations Kenya, Chile and Honkong were tested by clicking on both the headline and picture to show the location on the map.
-Tests were successful.

 ### Social Meda icons

-* The Github and LinkedIn icons in the footer section were tested if opened up another page with their sites.
+* The Github and LinkedIn icons in the navbar section were tested if opened up another page with their sites.
 Tests were successful.

+### Dialog Box

+* The infobox was tested on all devices, on mobile devices the infobox was to big so added mediq queries for small devices and after that its showing succesfully on all devices.

 ## Deployment